GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   `>export`.
 - [ ] `std::list::sort`: The _subs_ file for `list` declares the sort function
 as `bool (*sorted)(T& first, T& second)`.
 Therefore, if its parameters differ from the `list` template arguments, a log occurs during function matching.
-The log occurs, for example, if the sort function uses a base class of T rather than T itself.
+For example, the log occurs if the sort function uses a base class of T rather than T itself.

 ### Parser